Londonderry: Officers question planning of searches which led to disorder

 When asked how many officers remained off work, a PSNI spokesperson said no further comment would be made.

-Cash, handguns, grenades, ammunition and plastic explosives were found during the police searches and the police said the New IRA was a line of enquiry.

-Assistant Chief Constable Bobby Singleton visited the city last Friday following a report to The Nolan Show that some police officers didn't have confidence in the senior leadership in Derry and Strabane.
+The assistant chief constable visited Derry last Friday following a report to The Nolan Show that some police officers didn't have confidence in the senior leadership in Derry and Strabane.

-ACC Singleton told BBC News NI: "Having had the opportunity to speak with Derry City and Strabane officers first hand I got no sense that there is an appetite for a vote of no confidence in their local leadership.
+ACC Singleton told BBC News NI: "Having had the opportunity to speak with Derry City and Strabane officers first hand, I got no sense that there is an appetite for a vote of no confidence in their local leadership.

 "Local Police Federation representatives and the local leadership team have strong working relationships and engage regularly."

-Regarding searches in Creggan, he said: "Some officers raised queries about the timing and planning for Thursday's policing operation."

-He also said that officers then "accepted that these were spontaneous events and that the outcome demonstrated the very real need for police to act quickly and decisively".
+Chair of Northern Ireland's Police Federation Liam Kelly told BBC News NI: "Some officers, bearing the brunt of the onslaught, have expressed they would have preferred earlier approval to deploy measures to afford them greater protection from petrol-bombers and those throwing masonry.

+"In the post-incident analysis of what happened, we will be looking at health and safety implications and engaging with senior management to see what lessons can be learned.

-Chair of Northern Ireland's Police Federation Liam Kelly told BBC News NI: "Unfortunately a number of officers are still recovering from injuries they sustained in serious disorder in Derry.
+"Unfortunately a number of officers are still recovering from injuries they sustained in serious disorder in Derry.

 "Officers came under sustained attack from rioters attempting to interfere with successful police searches which yielded the recovery of arms and explosives.